GHR Education Quick Apply Search Jobs Log In

 “I went into case management because I felt it was a field of nursing that I could use my nursing knowledge to make a difference in people’s lives, but that did not require me to be on my feet 12 hours a day.
 Since going into case management, I have grown as a nurse and a person.
 I enjoy working with each patient individually to find out what they need.
 Every day I go to work there are different people with different situations and needs.
 I enjoy the challenge of it and love it when there are new challenges to work out.”

-— Patricia S., RN Case Manager on the GHR team
+Patricia S., RN Case Manager on the GHR team

-Career Growth Potential
+Long-Term Career Growth Opportunities

 “Case Management and Care Coordination have evolved to become an essential and pivotal part of the healthcare team.
 We balance the needs of the patient and the realities of healthcare.
 Today's case managers, whether a Registered Nurse or a Social Worker, need to combine compassion, clinical expertise, advocacy, and knowledge of all aspects of healthcare.
 From the Emergency Room to the outpatient setting, Case Management is there.
 We are educators, guides, and resources for our patients.
-For me, it has been an honor and a privilege to work in the Case Management field.”
+For me, it has been an honor and a privilege to work in the Case Management field.

 — Patrick O’Boyle | RN, BSN, ACM-RN, CMAC, CCM